squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 Yes, you can.
 GitHub offers the option to [set your sponsorship to private] when you initiate your sponsorship.
-This means that your account will not appear in sponsor-listings so there is no public affiliartion with Material for MkDocs.
+This means that your account will not appear in sponsor-listings so there is no public affiliation with Material for MkDocs.
 Only we know that you sponsored, but we will never disclose this information without your written consent.